01

 Chapter 05

-From zero Japanese to N5 certified in 6 months — NILTI's structured classes made it possible.
-Now I'm enrolled in Tokyo and loving every moment of campus life.
+From zero Japanese to N5 certified in 6 months — the structured classes made it possible.
+Now I am enrolled in Tokyo and loving every moment of campus life.

 M